 I hope I have triggered your interest and attention by explaining more about this indigenous superfood and the opportunities that a natural adaptogenic fibre has on offer from a product development and innovation perspective.

 Are you interested in launching converging products with a clean label or V-label?
 Developing multi-functional and nutritional foods and beverages?
 Discovering the power of indigenous ingredients or/and biotransformation for your brand?

 iNewtrition can help with all of the above by merging clean-science, tech and ingenuity to move the trajectory of integrative wellbeing, health & nutrition for a more integrated and sustainable future.
-Please email me, Raphaelle, at [email protected] to discuss in more detail.
+Please schedule a free 20 minute call or contact us to discuss in more detail.